TathanDev/hastysia/README.md

 ## Features

-- Fast : Based on the super fast elysia framework, this haste server is very fast too (I hope)
+- Fast : Based on the super fast elysia framework, this haste server is very fast too (I hope).

 - Modern : Use modern libraries to run so everything is updated !

-- Configurable : Configure the server as you wish (well not for now but soon yes)
+- Configurable : Configure the server as you wish (well not for now but soon yes).

+- Copy File : Copy the page of your choice and then edit as you wish.

+- Raw File : Get the raw file.

 ## Getting Started